Sustainability of green roads

 The majority of our days are with riders hiring our bikes.
 If you are a new trail rider and have joined the Trail Riders Fellowship, you can join a day with us free of charge.
 If you are not a TRF member, but you have a Honda CRF250L or Rally, you may also be able to join us for free.
 Otherwise there will be a small fee depending on the number of riders in the group.
 Please email Marianne, letting me know what bike you have.
 Our rider tips page might be helpful.

-If you want a challenging day without roadwork, please see the offroad page for details of competitive events and offroad riding in our area.
+If you want a challenging day without gates and roadwork, please see our offroad page for details of competitive events and offroad riding in our area.

 Your bike must not be excessively noisy.
 Many of the unsurfaced roads go through farms and beside rural dwellings, and to ensure continued use it is important that we are considerate.
 Trail bikes with standard silencers and most enduro bikes with standard exhausts and silencers are OK.
 If you want advice, please email or phone 01686 430522.

 The TRF is the National, voluntary and non-competitive body formed in 1970 by people who enjoyed exploring ’green lanes’ by motorcycle.
 Our aim is to conserve our heritage of green lanes for everyone to enjoy.
 Trail riding is an ’active recreation’.

 The Mid Wales Group of the TRF organise a few events each year.
 Marianne is the secretary of the Group.